Negative-Guided Subject Fidelity Optimization for Zero-Shot Subject-Driven Generation: Experiments

 \subsection{Main Comparisons}

-We compare our SFO against various zero-shot subject-driven TTI families: (1) encoder-based methods, including MS-Diffusion~\cite{msdiff} and PatchDPO~\cite{patchdpo}, (2) inpainting-based methods, Diptych Prompting~\cite{diptychprompting}, and (3) transformer sequence extension methods, OminiControl~\cite{ominicontrol}, which is our base model fine-tuned with a supervised objective in Eq.~\ref{eq:sft_loss}.
+We compare our SFO against various zero-shot subject-driven TTI families: (1) encoder-based method, MS-Diffusion~\citep{msdiff}, (2) inpainting reinterpretation-based method, Diptych Prompting~\citep{diptychprompting}, and (3) transformer sequence extension methods, including OminiControl~\citep{ominicontrol}, which is our base model fine-tuned with a supervised objective in Eq.~\ref{eq:sft_loss}, and recently proposed methods, UNO~\citep{uno} and Kontext~\citep{Kontext}.

 \textbf{Qualitative Results} The qualitative comparison results are presented in Fig.~\ref{fig:qual_comp}.
-SFO preserves fine-grained subject details remarkably better than all baselines, including our SFT-base model, OminiControl~\cite{ominicontrol}, which is trained on the same data but without CDNS negatives.
+SFO preserves fine-grained subject details remarkably better than all baselines, including our SFT-base model, OminiControl~\citep{ominicontrol}, which is trained on the same data but without CDNS negatives.
 This clearly highlights the advantage of our comparative learning, which enables more precise subject fidelity and regularizes alternative attributes compared to supervised fine-tuning.
-In contrast, MS-Diffusion~\cite{msdiff} and PatchDPO~\cite{patchdpo} generate similar objects by reflecting the reference subject from a global perspective; yet, due to the CLIP image encoder's coarse semantic information, they fail to generate the exact same subject and often miss the context expressed in the text prompt.
-Diptych Prompting~\cite{diptychprompting}, the zero-shot inpainting-based re-interpretation of subject-driven TTI, only relies on the diptych property and the capability of pre-trained TTI models, failing to capture fine details in subjects.
+In contrast, MS-Diffusion~\citep{msdiff} generates similar objects by reflecting the reference subject from a global perspective; yet, due to the CLIP image encoder's coarse semantic information, they fail to generate the exact same subject and often miss the context expressed in the text prompt.
+Diptych Prompting~\citep{diptychprompting}, the inpainting-based re-interpretation of subject-driven TTI, relies solely on the diptych property and the capability of pre-trained TTI model, failing to capture fine details in subjects.
+UNO~\citep{uno}, a recent transformer sequence extension method, often struggles to capture fine-grained details of the subject and to adequately reflect the textual context.